Citrinate/BoosterManager/README.md

 ### BoosterDataAPI

 `string` type with no default value.
 This configuration setting can be added to your `ASF.json` config file.
 When the `logboosterdata` command is used, booster data will be gathered and sent to the API located at the specified url.
+This API should be designed per the [following specifications](/BoosterManager/Docs/LoggingAPIs/BoosterData.md).

 Example: